Anti-Romani sentiment: Porajmos

 The persecution of the Romani people reached a peak during World War II, in the Porajmos (literally, the devouring), a descriptive neologism for the Nazi genocide of Romanis during the Holocaust.
-The Romani communities in Central and Eastern Europe were less organized than the Jewish communities were; and as a result, the Einsatzgruppen, the mobile killing squads which travelled from village to village and massacred their Romani inhabitants where they lived, typically left few to no records of the number of Roma who they killed in this way.
+The Romani communities in Central and Eastern Europe were less organized than the Jewish communities were; as a result, the Einsatzgruppen, the mobile killing squads which travelled from village to village and massacred their Romani inhabitants where they lived, typically left few to no records of the number of Roma who they killed in this way.
 Even though a significant amount of documentary evidence of mass murder was produced in a few cases, it is more difficult to assess the actual number of victims.
 Historians estimate that between 220,000 and 500,000 Romani were killed by the Germans and their collaborators—25% to over 50% of the slightly fewer than 1 million Roma who lived in Europe at that time.
 More thorough research by Ian Hancock revealed the death toll to be at about 1.5 million.

-Nazi racial ideology put Romani, Jewish, Slavic and Black people at the bottom of the racial scale.
+Nazi racial ideology put Romani, Jews, Blacks and some Slavs at the bottom of the racial scale.
 The German Nuremberg Laws of 1935 stripped Jews of citizenship, confiscated property and criminalized sexual relationships and marriage with Aryans.
 These laws were extended to Romani as Nazi policy towards Roma and Sinti was complicated by pseudo-historic racialist theories, which could be contradictory, namely that the Romani were of Egyptian ancestry.
 While they considered Romani grossly inferior, they believed the Roma people had some distant "Aryan" roots that had been corrupted.
 The Romani are actually a distinctly European people of considerable Northwestern Indian descent, or what is literally considered to be Aryan.
 Similarly to European Jews, specifically the Ashkenazi, the Romani people quickly acquired European genes via enslavement and intermarriage upon their arrival in Europe 1,000 years ago.
+Nazis considered Roma to be "asocial" and “habitual criminals”.
+Police arrested Romani beggars, vagrants, homeless and alcoholics and sent them to concentration camps.

 In the Protectorate of Bohemia and Moravia, the Nazi genocide of the Romani was so thorough that it exterminated the majority of Bohemian Romani speakers, eventually leading to the language's extinction in 1970 with the death of its last known speaker, Hana Šebková.
 In Denmark, Greece and a small number of other countries, resistance by the native population thwarted planned Nazi deportations and extermination of the Romani.
 In most conquered countries (e.g., the Baltic states), local cooperation with the Nazis expedited the murder of almost all local Romani.
 In Croatia, the Croatian collaborators of the Ustaše were so vicious only a minor remnant of Croatian Romani (and Jews) survived the killings.

 In 1982, West Germany formally recognized that genocide had been committed against the Romani.
 Before this they had often claimed that, unlike Jews, Roma and Sinti were not targeted for racial reasons, but for "criminal" reasons, invoking antiziganist stereotype.
 In modern Holocaust scholarship the Porajmos has been increasingly recognized as a genocide committed simultaneously with the Shoah.